yabinmeng/pulsar-rt-ml-processing/cep/java/flink-pulsar/README.md

 ## 1.2.
 Build the Demo Programs

-The demo programs in this testing scenario are Java based and reuqire `JDK 11`.
+The demo programs in this testing scenario are Java based and require `JDK 11`.
 In order to build the programs, go to the [cep/java](../../java/) subfolder in the CLI command prompt and run the following command:

 ```
 $ mvn clean install
 ```

+---

 # 2. Set up the Environment